Tencent says U.S. executive order only affects WeChat, not its other businesses

-SHANGHAI/HONG KONG, Aug 12 (Reuters) - Tencent’s chief financial officer said on Wednesday that the firm understood that the U.S. executive order was focused on its WeChat app in the United States and not on its other businesses in the country.
+SHANGHAI/HONG KONG (Reuters) - Tencent’s chief financial officer said on Wednesday that the firm understood that the U.S. executive order was focused on its WeChat app in the United States and not on its other businesses in the country.

 The company is in the process of seeking further clarification from relevant parties on the executive order from the Trump administration, John Lo said during an analyst call following the firm’s second-quarter results.